 Teams and Faculty

 e–Lab Accelerator projects tackle unique challenges that—when solved—can help drive the entire industry forward.
-Accelerator 2017 will bring together projects focused on the following themes:
+Accelerator 2018 is bringing together projects focused on the following themes:

 Further information on teams from previous Accelerator events can be found below:

-Further information on teams that attended Accelerator 2017 can be found below:
+Further information on teams that are attending Accelerator 2018 can be found below:

 Expert e–Lab faculty are on-hand throughout the meeting to offer training and insights on critical content areas.
 Faculty expertise include topics such as regulatory transformation, portfolio design for renewable resources, transition strategies for energy system change, best practices for stakeholder engagement, and venture capital in electricity. e–Lab faculty are also available throughout the Accelerator meeting to provide specific feedback and coaching to support each team’s project.